 With these concerns and exhortations in mind, and with the good of the priests and indeed all the faithful of the Diocese of Tulsa close to my heart, it is my intention to respond to these timely suggestions of the Holy See to the best of my ability.

 Reflecting upon our particular needs, and upon the current resources with which we are blessed, it seems that such an endeavor might best be accomplished by a new monastic community under the Rule of Saint Benedict.
 Rather than have only a single priest dedicated to Eucharistic adoration for the sanctification of the clergy, I deem it advantageous to enrich our local Church with a monastic community to whom I give this particular mandate.
 Professing the vows of stability, conversatio morum, and obedience according to the Rule of Saint Benedict and the Constitutions of the Monastery of Our Lady of the Cenacle, the Benedictine Monks, Adorers of the Eucharistic Face of Jesus will be characterized by the particular charism of (a) Eucharistic adoration for the sanctification of priests and the spiritual renewal of the clergy in the whole Church; (b) reparation for the sins that disfigure the Face of Christ the Priest; and (c) the sacramental and spiritual support of the clergy by means of monastic hospitality, spiritual direction, and retreats.

 Your Prayerful Support

-The monks of Silverstream Priory recommend themselves to the fervent prayers of the readers of Vultus Christi.
-Their vocation springs, not from any personal ambition, but from the very heart of the Church: Ecclesia de Eucharistia.
+For my part, I can only recommend myself and men who have joined me, to the fervent prayers of all my readers.
+Our initiative springs, not from any personal ambition, but from the very heart of the Church: Ecclesia de Eucharistia.